Poseidon-ZKP/zkvote-contract/README.md

 yarn ts-node scripts/get_vote_tally.ts 1
 ```

-## Full Demo
+## Near Full Demo (command-line voting)
-The full demo presumes that the [nounsdao-mono repo instance](https://github.com/0xDigitalOil/nounsdao-privatevoting#nounsdao-privatevoting) has been run all the way through and that the setup described here above (with exception of the Command-line demo) was completed.
+The near full demo presumes that the [nounsdao-mono repo instance](https://github.com/0xDigitalOil/nounsdao-privatevoting#nounsdao-privatevoting) has been run all the way through and that the setup described here above (with exception of the Command-line demo) was completed.

 > **Note**
 >